Subscribe to be the first to hear about new products, exclusive offers and updates from Tala HQ.

 Energy cost per kWh (UK average) = £0.15

 Potential cost savings per Tala 6W bulb per year: £7.5

 You will also save the money spent on replacing failed incandescent bulbs.

-On average an incandescent lasts 1,250 hours, needing replacing 3 times a year.
+On average an incandescent lasts 1,250 hours, needing replacing once a year.

 A 40W Edison G125 incandescent bulb costs on average £5